 The Modern Steel Manufacturing Process

 Steel is the world's most popular construction material because of its unique combination of durability, workability, and cost.
-It's an iron alloy that contains between 0.2 and 2 percent carbon by weight.
+It's an iron alloy that contains 0.2-2 percent carbon by weight.

 According to the World Steel Association, some of the largest steel-producing countries are China, India, Japan, and the U.S. China accounts for roughly 50% of this production.
 The world's largest steel producers include ArcelorMittal, China Baowu Group, Nippon Steel Corporation, and HBIS Group.